PaloAltoNetworks/terraform-iac-lab/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Multi-Cloud Security Automation Lab Guide
+Terraform Infrastructure as Code Lab Guide
 =========================================

 .. image:: panw-logo-bw.png